rd--/stsc3/md/c-smalltalk.md

 - a concise notation for performing a primary message at an object
 - a concise and uniform notation for chaining both unary and n-ary messages
 - a two-level precedence model (unary and n-ary messages bind equally and more closely than binary messages)
-- implicit grouping of message argument expressions
+- implicit grouping of message argument expressions, due to required parentheses and commas
 - a notation for binding variables when they are declared
 - a notation for writing class definitions and for extending existing classes